avinash201199/My-Gallery-4u/Guidelines.md

 - I have added free photography website template and now you have to replace images and information with mine.

-- Take images from here [IMAGES](https://github.com/avinash201199/My-Gallery-4u/tree/master/my%20image)
+- Take images from here [IMAGES](https://github.com/iAmAshuSahoo/My-Gallery-4u/tree/master/my%20image)

-- Take my personal information from [PROFILE](https://github.com/avinash201199) and [RESUME](https://drive.google.com/file/d/1K4-g2LlUJFHv-JzBtrBBSeBOUiRN1-iQ/view)
+- Take my personal information from [PROFILE](https://www.linkedin.com/in/iamashusahoo/)

 <br>

-## ❌Note: Don't add screenshots, download the images from Instagram.
+## ✅Note: Don't add screenshots, download the images from Instagram.
 <br>

 ## How to download the image